 In this scenario, the school will consider a student’s ability to pay when considering whether to admit them, often suggesting that the school may not have the funds to provide high amounts of aid for students in need.

 This aid is provided to students regardless of financial need, factoring in academics and other extracurricular activities to award funds.
 Typically, the term merit-based will be in reference to scholarships but can sometimes be used in relation to grants.

 This lien gives a creditor the legal right to keep property if the loan borrower fails to pay their debt.
 This means if your parents are helping you access financial aid through a PLUS loan, they will run into difficulties securing additional student aid if they have a judgement lien.

 If you’re a student who is cared for by a legal guardian that is not a parent, you are not required to file your guardian’s income on your FAFSA form, which could work in your favor for getting a better financial aid package.

 Now that you know these basic terms, you’ll be ready to apply for financial aid and understand your aid package when it arrives.
 It may have seemed like an intimidating process before, but with the right information, financial planning for college just got a lot easier.

 Are you concerned about how you’re going to pay for college but haven’t committed to a school yet?
-Check out the “College Costs” section in our Lists & Rankings to find great schools that will meet your financial need.
+Check out the “College Costs” section of our Lists & Rankings to find great values and schools that offer the aid you need.